Back-To-School: Fostering a Growth Mindset

 Tip #2: Praise efforts NOT abilities

 Before you jump at every chance there is to compliment your kid with "good job," we encourage you to stop and think about it.
 Though these compliments are meant to motivate our kids, what appears harmless might actually send them the wrong message.
-No we're not saying that it's not okay to give your kids compliments, rather, there is a correct way to do it that doesn't involve pushing them to develop a fixed mindset.
+We aren't saying that it's not okay to give your kids compliments, rather, there is a better way to do it that doesn't create a fixed mindset.

 Pro Tip: Instead of "You learned that so quickly!
 You are so smart!"